gwDistSys20/gwDistSys20.github.io/project/project.md

 ## Milestone 4: Final Report

-> The details in this section are being finalized and are subject to change until this message is removed!

 Your final project submission must include a ~15 minute video and a final report.

 ### Final Report